Last Updated on March 31, 2021 by Jeremy

 These hotels offer a strategic location within a 1,000 feet to half-mile walk to the business districts of Bloomfield, East Liberty, and Shadyside respectively, and could offer a good base if one of these three neighborhoods is your primary reason for visiting Pittsburgh.

-Beyond hotels, Bloomfield has a number of Airbnbs you may want to consider as well as the neighborhood is heavily residential.
+Beyond hotels, Bloomfield has a number of apartment rentals you may want to consider as well as the neighborhood is heavily residential.

 Recent Articles about Bloomfield